Seeing the person outside the problem

 What is Narrative Therapy?

-Narrative therapy seeks to be a respectful, non-blaming approach to counselling, which centers you as the expert in your own life.
+Narrative therapy seeks to be a respectful, non-blaming approach to counselling, which centers you as the expert on your own life.

 The stories we tell about our lives can influence our mental health and well-being.